cesar-rocha/10-lesson/README.md

 -   prioritized by experience teaching and training people to teach together [@Deve2018; @Wils2016; @Wils2018].

-The key insight that underpins all of these rules is that *learning is both a cognitive and a social activity*.
+The key insight that underpins all of these tips is that *learning is both a cognitive and a social activity*.
 On the cognitive side, incoming information (the lesson) passes through a *sensory register* that has physically separate channels for visual and auditory information and is